King-MCML06/Battle-Bots/README.md

 * Teams must consist of exactly one member (solo participation only).
 * Each team can submit only one bot.
-* No prior experience in AI or advanced programming is required – this challenge is designed for beginners!
+* This challenge has been designed exclusive for beginners - no machine learning, AI or advanced programming concepts are required !
 * Top 3 winners will win exclusive goodies fron team NJACK - so do participate !

 ## Testing